 It’s no secret here at Maebells that we love our Asian-inspired dishes!
 When I first went keto, I thought I’d miss my carb-loaded favorites like Salmon and Broccoli Bowls or Steak Lo Mein.
-I’m happy to report, though, that I’ve found so many ways to enjoy meat, vegetables, and tasty sauces that don’t involve rice or noodles (like this Sesame Chicken Keto Stir Fry)!
+I’m happy to report, though, that I’ve found so many ways to enjoy meat, vegetables, and tasty sauces that don’t involve rice or noodles (like this Egg Roll in a Bowl or Sesame Chicken Keto Stir Fry)!

 Instead of relying on a rice or pasta, this dish brings out the very best in the limited ingredients used.
 The pork is beautifully tender and juicy while the vegetables manage to be tender on the inside with that lovely crispy roasted on the outside.
 The garnishes add a delightful crunch, too!